Merck Pulls Out Of Agreement To Supply Life-Saving Vaccine To Millions Of Kids

 "It will take even more time in other countries that don't have India's experience," Cassel says, such as ones in West Africa.

-"Hopefully, the new vaccines will be there in less than five years," he says.
+"Hopefully, the new vaccines will be widely available in less than five years," he says.

-Even just a delay of a few years would put millions of babies at risk for rotavirus, says Johns Hopkins University's Dr. Santosham.
+Even just a delay of a few years would put millions of babies at risk for rotavirus, says Johns Hopkins University's Santosham.
 "We all as a community should come together and make sure these kids get this vaccine."